My Next Dinghy Project - Construction

 Man-O-War, 12 Aug 2012

 For the thwart, I liked what Seaweed did and pretty much copied that.
 Where I deviated: I opted for a narrow top over the daggerboard trunk.
-I plan to mount the sail controls on a block glued onto the side of the daggerboard trunk and think that will work better with this arrangement.
+I plan to mount the sail controls on a block epoxied onto the side of the daggerboard trunk and think that will work better with this arrangement.
 And, I extended the ends of the seat to attach to the hull, making the support a little more straightforward IMO.

 The seat is laminated from two layers of ¼" Okoumé plywood.
 It is 9" wide.
 The support rail under the front edge is laminated from three pieces of 1½" x ¼" Okoumé